-Although the timing of the start of the UPC is still unclear, patent proprietors have a huge number of questions on the new unitary litigation system.
+As the date of the launch of the UPC draws ever closer, patent proprietors have a huge number of questions on the new unitary litigation system.
 When the UPC will start, patent proprietors will rather quickly have to decide whether they would like to keep their already existing European patents and applications in the UPC system or whether they prefer to opt out and go for the "classic" national litigation route.
 We answer your questions in the following Q&A that will help you to assess whether the UPC system is advantageous or rather risky for your company and your IP assets.